praveenrav/DigitalFactoryPrepProject/README.md

 The server is created via a Node.js application, utilizing the Express.js library to create the RESTful API endpoints.

-To run the server, navigate to the "DF Node.js Workspace" folder and type in `node .\main.js`.
+To run the server, navigate to the "DF Node.js Workspace" folder in a terminal window and run `node .\main.js`.

 Given the server is running locally on port 3000, documentation for the API endpoints can be found on "http://localhost:3000/api/docs", made available via the Swagger library.

 Additionally, test cases were created for a few of the endpoints via the use of the JEST library.
 However, for this project, the majority of the testing of the API endpoints were performed using **Postman**.